24tribe/24tribe.github.io/docs/index.md

 - In the login screen press the "Delete user data" button in the menu.
 - Use the INSERT key to toggle the "Cheats" menu, and press the "Move to zoneArea" button to change area to Mita's house.
 - Log into the game and the event's teleporter should be there.

-## How to update from an old version?

-Download the [latest release](/releases) of the launcher.
-Before updating, make sure to [create a savefile](/cheats_menu#save-files) to not lose your game progress.
-To update, extract the files in the tnz-vX.X.X folder of the zip file to the folder of the old launcher.
-When you are asked to replace files, do it.